-Datacasting is the transmission of private data over broadcast television transports like terrestrial, cable, and Satellite TV.
-Datacasting securely delivers computer files, alerts, commands, and streaming audio or video to any number of receivers.
-Special receivers are used to extract the data and share it with servers, PCs, tablets, TVs and mobile devices.
-Standard consumer TV receivers ignore datacasting transmissions.
+Datacasting is the transmission of private data over broadcast television transports like terrestrial, cable, and satellite TV.
+It can securely deliver computer files, alerts, commands, and streaming audio or video to any number of receivers.
+Special receivers are used to extract the data and share it with servers, PCs, tablets, TVs and mobile devices because standard consumer TV receivers ignore datacasting transmissions.

 Datacasting technology is used to transmit computer files over broadcast television transports such as terrestrial, cable, and satellite TV.
 By nature, datacasting is a one way multicast transmission, making it very efficient at delivering large files to a large number of destinations.
 However, datacasting can also be used to deliver smaller files such as commands and alerts as well as streaming audio/video.
 Targeted delivery to a select group of receivers is also possible.

 Common uses for datacasting may include:

 - Software updates to TVs, set top boxes, media players, and other devices